 The Paris Agreement has set a clear direction for the economy in decades to come.
 The agreement aims to strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty, including by holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change.

 The combustion of fossil fuels represents the single largest source of carbon dioxide emissions.
-The Oil & Gas industry is one of the largest contributors of methane emissions.
-On the other hand, the Oil & Gas industry holds considerable scientific, technical, economic and financial assets that can provide significant contributions to the low-carbon transition.
+Also the Oil and Gas industry is one of the largest contributors of methane emissions.
+On the other hand, the Oil and Gas industry holds considerable scientific, technical, economic and financial assets that can provide significant contributions to the low-carbon transition.

-A technical working group composed of approximately 20 members representing civil society organizations, Oil & Gas and Integrated Energy companies, investors, policymakers, academics, and other experts convene regularly.
-Up to twelve meetings are to be held before June 2020.
+A technical working group composed of approximately 20 members representing civil society organizations, Oil, Gas and Integrated Energy companies, investors, policymakers, academics, and other experts convene regularly.
+Up to ten meetings were held up until August 2020.
 The methodology development is led and supported by CDP.
 CDP drafts methodology documents and makes proposals to the technical working group, which then provides input and recommendations.

-A public consultation will then take place from August until early October 2020 before a final methodology is delivered to the SBTi for final approval.
+A public consultation is now taking place from August until the end of October 2020 before a final methodology is delivered to the SBTi for final approval.

-SBTi Oil&Gas and Integrated Energy Company Methodology development is supported by a technical working group including:
+The SBTi Oil, Gas and Integrated Energy Companies Methodology development is supported by a technical working group including:

-The SBTi Oil & Gas and Integrated Energy Methodology has launched for public consultation.
-It will be open for comments for two months starting August 10th until October 4th 2020.
-We invite you to provide your feedback, opinions, and comments on setting science-based targets for Oil&Gas and Integrated Energy companies.
+The SBTi Oil, Gas and Integrated Energy Companies Methodology has launched for public consultation.
+It will be open for comments for two months starting August 10th until October 30th 2020.
+We invite you to provide your feedback, opinions, and comments on setting science-based targets for Oil, Gas and Integrated Energy companies.

 Instructions on commenting and the consultation process, in both document and video form, as well as relevant documents and links are posted here:

 The project was launched by CDP in November 2019 and was kicked off with the first meeting of its technical working group.
-A public consultation will take place from August 10th to October 4th 2020.
-The methodology will be delivered to the SBTi in October 2020.
-The methodology will be delivered to the SBTi before the end of the year.
+A public consultation is currently taking place.
+It launched on August 10th and was to end originally on October 4th 2020, but has been extended until October 30th.
+It is planned for the methodology to be delivered to the SBTi by the end of the year.